Rajib1504/Wild-Explore/README.md

   Only logged-in users can access detailed tour information, ensuring that sensitive details are available to registered members.

 - **Tour Details**:
-  Users can read comprehensive information about each mountain tour, focusing on eco-friendly practices like waste reduction, carbon footprint minimization, and local conservation efforts.
+  Users can read comprehensive information about each mountain tour and trips, focusing on eco-friendly practices like waste reduction, carbon footprint minimization, and local conservation efforts.

 - **Chat Feature**:
   The platform provides a chat feature that allows users to communicate directly with the team for personalized queries about the tours, bookings, and other related information.